A PRACTICAL MAN'S PROOF OF GOD

 In the second decade of the twenty-first century, there has been a growing aggressive campaign by atheists to destroy religion.
 Much of what atheists like Richard Dawkins, Sam Harris, Michael Shermer, and the like say is absolutely true.
-The problem with their attacks have been that the attacks are leveled against man-made religions of various kinds, and there is no question but that religious wars, intolerance, and persecution have plagued mankind throughout the centuries.
-Atheism does not have a better track record, and books by people like Alister McGrath, Paul Chamberlain, and others have effectively responded to much of the twenty-first century attacks on faith leveled by the atheist community.
+The problem with their attacks has been that the attacks are leveled against man-made religions of various kinds, and there is no question but that religious wars, intolerance, and persecution have plagued mankind throughout the centuries.
+Atheism does not have a better track record and books by people like Alister McGrath, Paul Chamberlain, and others have effectively responded to much of the twenty-first century attacks on faith leveled by the atheist community.

 For most of us, this philosophical/theological debate may be of passing interest, but on a practical level the question of whether one person can make a better sounding philosophical position than another does not have much of an effect on what we believe.
 This booklet is written with an eye to looking at evidence.
 We are not defending any particular religion or faith in this discussion.
 We are only interested in scientific support for the idea that “there is something out there” which we might call “God” and that there is scientific evidence which supports this belief.

 It is important as we start to be careful about the meaning of words.
-We titled this booklet A Practical Man's Proof because we believe that most rational people hold common-day understandings of words.
+We titled this booklet A Practical Man’s Proof because we believe that most rational people hold common day understandings of words.
 Some atheist writers evade issues by taking unusual understandings of common words which change the understanding of what the concept is that is being discussed.
 A classic example of this is the word “vacuum.”
 In the laboratory a vacuum is a region of space in which everything has been removed.
 The common idea is one of complete emptiness.
 On a cosmological level a vacuum would be even more severe, because anything that could send something through a cosmological vacuum would also not exist.
 In quantum mechanics the term “vacuum fluctuations” has been used in various models, but these applications are in theories about particles that build the physical universe in which we exist and of which we are made.
-Stephen Hawking has boldly proposed that his model based on these concepts eliminates any consideration of there being a God (see The Grand Design) and atheists have tried to capitalize on this idea, but quantum mechanics simply has a different set of rules and its own vocabulary to describe theories of how particles like quarks, leptons, bosons, etc., may function.
+Stephen Hawking has boldly proposed that his model based on these concepts eliminates any consideration of their being a God (see The Grand Design) and atheists have tried to capitalize on this idea, but quantum mechanics simply has a different set of rules and its own vocabulary to describe theories of how particles like quarks, leptons, bosons, etc., may function.

 In addition to these kinds of proposals we have a number of writers proposing multiple universes in other dimensions in which a parallel is made with what we see in the universe in which we live.
 These are fanciful and interesting proposals, but they are not testable or falsifiable in any way and thus have no evidence of a direct or indirect nature to support them.
 On any kind of a practical level, they are more fantasy than serious scientific proposes.
 A number of books by scientists have been written dealing with this point (see The Trouble With Physics by Lee Smolin and Hiding in the Mirror by Lawrence Krauss).
 New discoveries will obviously alter this discussion, but we can only function on the basis of physical evidence, not proposals that are untestable or guesses about what we do not know.